Sydney steam tram motor: Service

 The Redfern to Botanic Gardens tramway was planned to operate for the duration of the exhibition.
 It was so popular that an extension to Randwick was opened in 1880.
 The peak of steam working was reached in 1894, when the tramway's length reached 40 mi with over 100 steam trams in service.
 In 1905-6 steam routes were electrified, with the tram motors gradually relegated to outer suburbs.

-Government tram lines in Sydney that weren't electrified were the Kogarah to San Souci line, the Arncliffe to Bexley line, the Sutherland to Cronulla line, and the line from Parramatta to Castle Hill.
-There was also a privately operated line from Parramatta Park to Redbank Wharf, which only operated using steam tram motors, until it closed in 1943.
+Government tram lines in Sydney that were not electrified were the Kogarah to San Souci line, the Arncliffe to Bexley line, the Sutherland to Cronulla line, and the line from Parramatta to Castle Hill.
+There was also a privately operated line from Parramatta Park to Redbank Wharf, which only operated using steam tram motors.

 Steam trams also operated on regional New South Wales tramways at Newcastle, Maitland, and Broken Hill.
 Steam tram motors, with railway contour wheels, were used on the East Maitland–Morpeth railway line, between 1895 and 1915.

 The Steam Tram Motors in service were: